 1. Double Kettlebell Clean And Press

 If there’s only one move you can do with kettlebells for BJJ, then this is it.
 The double kettlebell clean and press is a powerful, full body.
 It engages both the upper and lower body as well as a number of different pulling and pushing muscles.
-The double clean and press is going to help you develop strength and power fro grappling better than any other tool.
+The double clean and press is going to help you develop strength and power from grappling better than any other tool.
 With only this exercise, you can get a complete workout that hits nearly every muscle in the body.

-On a plus side, the complex nature of the move has a strong conditioning effect as well.
+On a plus side, the complex nature of the movie has a strong conditioning effect as well.
 This is one of the best exercises available for grapplers of all levels.
 The exercise might take some time to master, especially the part where you transfer the weight.
 Make sure you learn the proper form before going really heavy to reap maximum benefits.

 2. Double Kettlebell Floor Press